Skip to content

 DSAR responses from CIFAS contain coded data that can be difficult to interpret.
 This guide explains how to read the response, what each field means, and how to identify useful information for your complaint.

-What to check for
+What to look for before the complaint starts

 Upload your CIFAS report and start your case